openprovider/Openprovider-WHMCS-domains/README.md

 ### Troubleshooting

 If there are any connectivity issues with Openprovider, or domain operations from WHMCS are not working/showing errors, the first troubleshooting step should be to enable module logging, reproduce the issue/error and review the System Module Debug Log.

 Navigate to **Configuration > System Logs > Module Log** (prior to WHMCS 8.0, **Utilities > Logs**)​ and you can find the raw API commands being sent and received by your WHMCS modules.
 The responses should contain some information about how the problem can be solved.

+![alt text](https://github.com/openprovider/Openprovider-WHMCS-domains/assets/97894083/0769a7bc-ebbe-4724-b2a5-b99182a127f5 "Troubleshooting")

 Please refer to WHMCS documentations: [Troubleshooting Module Problems](https://docs.whmcs.com/Troubleshooting_Module_Problems) and [System Logs](https://docs.whmcs.com/System_Logs)

-![alt text](https://github.com/openprovider/Openprovider-WHMCS-domains/assets/97894083/0769a7bc-ebbe-4724-b2a5-b99182a127f5 "Troubleshooting")
+Important: Only enable module logging for troubleshooting or testing purposes.
+At all other times, make certain that you set Module Logging to Off.

 ### FAQ